How To Scan An Object For 3D Printing?

-Sometimes designing a 3D model for printing becomes a source of annoyance because of adjusting minor details in shape, and when developing a model for a real-life product, it consumes a lot of time and energy.
+Sometimes designing a 3D model for printing becomes a source of annoyance for a 3D printing business, because of adjusting minor details in shape, and when developing a model for a real-life product, it consumes a lot of time and energy.

 What if we can convert a physical product into a digital model, well, it has now become possible, and there are a few methods that can be used for this purpose.